vstconsulting/polemarch/doc/gui.rst

 .. image:: new_screenshots/inventory_state_ansible_string.png

-These types of inventory stores an extension of file, its body and specifies either file should be executable or not.
+These types of inventory stores an extension of file, its body, filename and specifies either file should be executable or not.
 Let's edit the state.
 Click :guilabel:`Edit` button:

 .. image:: new_screenshots/inventory_state_edit_ansible_string.png